mithunvikram/nginx-docker/docs/Nginx.md

    ![browser](https://github.com/mithunvikram/nginx-docker/blob/master/docs/image.png?raw=true"browser")

 ### Nginx Config:<br/>
-  For setting the path of the application is been done inside the default.conf file inside the nginx folder.
+  For setting the path of the application is been done inside the default.conf file inside the nginx_config folder.
 In there we have mentioned the port which it needs to listen and the location for the index.html file of your angular application.

       server {